kuribits/predictive-maintenance-turbofan/README.md

 ## Network set-up

 In this example, we will distribute Turbofan data from a local directory to 2 workers.
 We will then run training across these 2 federated datasets.
-Before running the included notebooks, make sure to run the following processes at the following:

-1. Instance 1
-    - PyGridNetwork at port 5000
-    - This Jupyter Notebook at port 8000—you should be able to run this notebook on any server which is running a PyGridNetwork, or PyGridNode associated with the PyGridNetwork.

-1. Instance 2
-    - Worker Bob: PyGridNode at port 3000
-    - Worker Alice: PyGridNode at port 3001
+For this purpose, we need to initialise the required network components.

 ### Start instances